wcosyn/LCA/README.md

 This repository contains the work on Nuclear Momentum Distributions

-The c++ code can be found in "Code Maarten/LCA/"
+The c++ code can be found in "LCA/"